 1. Understand the Purpose of the Space

-- Is it a family-friendly zone for movies and game nights?
+Is it a family-friendly area for movie nights and game nights?

-- A multi-use room that includes a home office or reading nook?
+Perhaps a multi-use room with a home office or reading nook?

 2. Measure Your Space

-Accurate measurements are key to a successful layout.
-Grab a tape measure (or use a digital room planner) and note down:
+Accurate measurements are key to a successful layout, so grab a tape measure or use a digital room planner and note the room’s length and width, the placement of doors and windows, the location of radiators, fireplaces, or built-ins, and the ceiling height.

-Create a to-scale floor plan on paper or digitally to test different furniture arrangements before committing.
+Pro tip: Create a to-scale floor plan on paper or digitally to test space planning and different furniture arrangements before committing.

 3. Choose a Focal Point

-Every well-designed living room needs a focal point to anchor the layout.
-This could be:
+Every well-designed living room needs a focal point to anchor the layout, which could be a fireplace, a large window with a view, a statement piece of art, or a television.

 4. Plan Your Seating Arrangement